h2oai/h2o-3/h2o-docs/src/product/cloud-integration/databricks.rst

   .. figure:: ../images/databricks_newlibrary.png
      :alt: New library

 2. Create a new cluster.
-Note that in this example, we are using Spark 1.5, and the name of the name of the cluster is "HamOrSpamCluster".
+Note that in this example, we are using Spark 1.5, and the name of the cluster is "HamOrSpamCluster".

   .. figure:: ../images/databricks_createcluster.png
      :alt: Create cluster